 Burkina Faso's complex and volatile crisis continues to deteriorate quickly and severely.
 The country is among the 10 poorest in the world.

 The internal conflict has intensified, spreading across all regions of the country.
-Armed violence has caused massive population displacements and is increasingly targeting civilians.
+Armed violence has caused massive population displacements, with a substantial increase in 2022, and is increasingly targeting civilians.

-In addition, the country is suffering a worsening and unprecedented food insecurity crisis and and significant deterioration in access to water and basic social services.
+In addition, the country is suffering an unprecedented food crisis and significant deterioration in access to water and essential social services.

 A state of emergency remains in force in 14 of the 45 provinces.
-Humanitarian access is an ongoing challenge.
+Difficult access to populations in need of humanitarian assistance is a major concern.

 What are the needs?